butcherpete/buctherpete.github.io/pages/notes/jazzy_notes.md

 $ jazzy -o com.intel.wearable.core.CoreIQ.docs -m CoreIQ
 ~~~~

+> Do not include `-m` flag if no module is specified in the Xcode project.
+An error is thrown otherwise.

 ## Packaging Jazzy Docs for Distribution

 To package Jazzy docs, run the commands: